 Ms. Kazyaka went on to study Music Education at Texas Christian University.
 During her time at TCU, she studied saxophone with Joe Eckert and was involved in the TCU Symphonic Band, Saxophone Choir, Saxophone Quartet, and Jazz Band.
 She was also a member and section leader of the TCU Marching Band, which performed at many venues including the Rose Bowl, the Poinsettia Bowl, and the Buffalo Wild Wings Bowl.
 Her time at TCU was concluded by student teaching at Hebron High School and Killian Middle School.

-Oluwagbohunmi Fawehinmi is excited to begin his teacher career at Hays Middle School!
+Oluwagbohunmi Fawehinmi is going into his 2nd year as an Assistant Band Director at Hays Middle School.
 His responsibilities at Hays include teaching beginner woodwind classes, directing Concert II, and assisting with Symphonic Winds, Concert I, and Jazz Band.

 Mr. Fawehinmi graduated Magna Cum Laude with a Bachelor’s Degree in Music Education from Texas Tech University, where he studied with Dr. David Shea, Dr. Sarah McKoin, Dr. Eric Allen, and Dr. Jacqueline Henninger.